Ann Arbor Birth Injury Lawyers

 - Possible loss of income (if parents miss work in order to provide care) or payment for professional caregivers

 - Home and vehicle modifications (e.g. to accommodate a wheelchair)

 - Specialized recreation and education opportunities

-We are one of the only law firms in the world that exclusively handles birth injury litigation.
-This unique focus means that our birth injury attorneys have a thorough knowledge of the complex medical aspects of these cases and a large network of experts to collaborate with.
-Partners Jesse Reiter, Rebecca Walsh, and Euel Kinsey are currently recognized among the best medical malpractice lawyers in America by U.S. News and World Report.
+We are one of the only law firms in the country that only handles birth injury cases.
+This unique focus means that our attorneys have a thorough knowledge of the complex medical aspects of these cases and a large network of experts to collaborate with.
 Our multi-million dollar settlements, legal awards and honors, and testimonials further attest to our success.

-Our office is located in Bloomfield Hills, Michigan, but we have served many clients in the Ann Arbor area and will happily travel to meet with you.
-If you have any questions while reading through this page, feel free to contact our Ann Arbor birth injury attorneys in any of the following ways.
+We have served many clients in the Ann Arbor area and will happily accommodate your needs.
+If you have any questions, contact our Ann Arbor birth injury attorneys today.
 There is no obligation or charge involved; in fact, the entire legal process is free unless we win your case!